GreenPhoenix776/silly_projs/card_game/README.md

 HOW TO USE:
 -Download the repo
--Open index.html in a live server and you'll get to play UNO with an AI.
+-Open index.html in your favorite internet browser -Have fun!

 INFO ABOUT PROGRAM: